AlCurry/dbpresents/README.md

 ```

-App is an updated version https://github.com/bradtraversy/redusers.
+App is an updated version of github.com/bradtraversy/redusers.